lolmomarchal/cse15l-lab-reports/lab-report-week-5.md

 grep: Post_Rate_Comm: Is a directory
 Post_Rate_Comm:0
 ```
 When we input the command **grep -c risk** it gives a very strange output, citing that the contents of the government directory are other directories.
-Instead, when trying to go through a directore we need to use the command -r with grep -c in order to go through all the contents of the directories in governemnt in a recursive manner.
+Instead, when trying to go through a directore we need to use the command -r with grep -c in order to go through all the contents of the directories in government in a recursive manner.

 ```
 [cs15lfa22ke@ieng6-203]:About_LSC:488$ grep -r -c risk *